North Carolina AI and Cybersecurity Symposium 2025-2026 Banner

 Mike Ware

-Michael Ware works for the North Carolina Department of Information Technology and serves as the Chief Information Officer (CIO) for the North Carolina Department of Environmental Quality.
+Michael Ware works for the North Carolina Department of Information Technology and serves as the Chief Information Officer (CIO) for the North Carolina Department of Transportation.
 Michael has over 22 years of IT leadership experience and is a 24-year veteran of the US Air Force.
 Over the years, Michael accumulated a robust range of IT experience with numerous domestic and international business partners across a diverse portfolio of technologies.

 More